-27. At the CBD/COP 13, Parties agreed a Four-year Framework of Program Priorities for the Seventh Replenishment Period (2018-2022) of the GEF Trust Fund (Decision CBD/COP/DEC/XIII/21).
-The Four-year Framework includes specific program priorities to be addressed by the GEF-7 biodiversity focal area investments and other associated GEF programming.
+- 27. At the CBD/COP 13, Parties agreed a Four-year Framework of Program Priorities for the Seventh Replenishment Period (2018-2022) of the GEF Trust Fund (Decision CBD/COP/DEC/XIII/21).
+The Four-year Framework includes specific program priorities to be addressed by the GEF-7 Biodiversity Focal Area investments and other associated GEF programming.
 The Decision also "Encourages the Global Environment Facility to continue and further strengthen integrated programming as a means to harness opportunities for synergy in implementing related multilateral environmental agreements as well as the 2030 Agenda for Sustainable Development and its Sustainable Development Goals, in particular Sustainable Development Goals 14 and 15."
-The Four-year Framework thus points directly to the opportunities for synergy, inherent in the unique institutional design of the GEF, which serves as a financial mechanism for multiple multilateral environmental agreements.

-28. The GEF-7 biodiversity focal area investments and associated programming strategies fully embody integrated approaches to achieve the biodiversity conservation and sustainable use outcomes of the Four-year framework while supporting the implementation of all of the biodiversity-related conventions in a synergistic way.
-Implementation of the GEF-7 Four-year Framework is supported through the biodiversity focal area investments and other integrated programming, particularly through the Impact Program on Food Systems, Land Use and Restoration, Sustainable Cities, Sustainable Forest Management (SFM) and through the International Waters Focal Area Strategy (see Table 2).

-29. Collectively, these investments seek to deliver impact at scale by addressing key underlying drivers of biodiversity loss as well as direct drivers/pressures while responding to the biodiversity mainstreaming agenda of COP 13 and the most challenging elements of the Strategic Plan for Biodiversity, 2011-2020.
-As a whole, they provide the most comprehensive strategic response in GEF's history to the five greatest direct drivers/pressures of biodiversity loss.
+The Four-year Framework thus points directly to the opportunities for synergy inherent in the unique institutional design of the GEF. - 28.
+The GEF-7 Biodiversity Focal Area investments and associated programming strategies fully embody integrated approaches to achieve the biodiversity conservation and sustainable use outcomes of the Four-year framework while supporting the implementation of all of the biodiversity-related conventions in a synergistic way.
+Implementation of the GEF-7 Four-year Framework is supported through the Biodiversity Focal Area investments and other integrated programming, particularly through the Impact Programs on Food Systems, Land Use, and Restoration, Sustainable Cities, and Sustainable Forest Management (SFM), and through the International Waters Focal Area strategy (see Table 2). - 29.
+Collectively, these investments seek to deliver impact at scale by addressing key underlying drivers of biodiversity loss as well as direct drivers/pressures while responding to the biodiversity mainstreaming agenda of COP 13 and the most challenging elements of the Strategic Plan for Biodiversity, 2011-2020.
+As a whole, these investments provide the most comprehensive strategic response in GEF's history to the five greatest direct drivers/pressures of biodiversity loss.